 You may be the first person to notice that something is just not right with your partner.
-She may not be acting like she used to.
-She may be sad and can’t stop crying.
-She may be really angry and frustrated with you, or she may be worrying all the time and can’t seem to relax or even sleep.
+They may not be acting the same.
+They may be sad and can’t stop crying.
+They may be really angry and frustrated with you, or may be worrying all the time and can’t seem to relax or even sleep.

-All you know is that she is not happy and now you are feeling unhappy as well.
+All you know is that they are not happy and now you are feeling unhappy as well.

 Remember, you didn’t cause this to happen.
 You are not to blame.

-Depression and Anxiety are real illnesses that can occur anytime within one year after the birth or adoption of your baby.
+Depression and Anxiety are real illnesses that can occur anytime during pregnancy and within one year after the birth or adoption of your baby.

-By having a better understanding about the signs of depression and anxiety and other anxiety disorders you will be better able to support your partner and understand what she is going through.
+By having a better understanding about the signs of depression and anxiety and other anxiety disorders you will be better able to support your partner and understand what they are going through.

-Listen and allow her to tell you how she is feeling.
+Listen and allow them to tell you how they are feeling.
 Take it seriously and take action!

-A very small number of mothers may have very serious symptoms and they will need immediate help.
+A very small number of parents may have very serious symptoms and they will need immediate help.

 If you notice any of these signs and symptoms get help right away.

 Don’t ignore your own needs.
-You are an important part of her recovery and you need to take care of yourself as well.
-Family and friends may only ask about mom and baby and not ask about how you are doing, which may make you feel alone and excluded.
+You are an important part of your partner’s recovery and you need to take care of yourself as well.
+Family and friends may only ask about your partner and the baby and not ask about how you are doing, which may make you feel alone and excluded.

 Be aware of these feelings.
 You may be experiencing postpartum depression.
 It’s not something you just get over.
 It’s a serious mental health issue that needs to be treated.

-If left untreated, paternal postpartum depression can result in damaging, long-term issues for the entire family.
+If left untreated, paternal/partner postpartum depression can result in damaging, long-term issues for the entire family.
 With treatment and support, you can get better.

 Be there, get involved, and with help you will get better.